AdamP1592/Muscle_Sim/DataStructuresDocs.md

 *Queue.enqueue(value)*
 - Adds some value to the end of the queue

-*Queue.dequeue(value)*
+*Queue.dequeue()*
-- Removes the value a the first position and returns it
+- Removes the value a the first position and returns it.
+If empty, returns null.

 ## QueueNode